It was a cracking tie in which Batley played a full part and they almost forced extra-time.

 Bradford led 6-0 at half-time, but Batley hit back just two minutes after the restart when Johnny Campbell forced his way over from acting half-back and Dave Scott landed a towering touchline conversion to level matters.

 Batley were hammered by a second-half penalty count of 11-3 against them, while there were a total of five sin-binnings in a full-blooded contest,

-Batley had chance to level but Scott was just short with a long-range penalty attempt.
+Batley had a chance to level, but Scott was just short with a long-range penalty attempt.

 Batley attacked on the back of a penalty and Dane Manning spotted a gap after they moved left but the Bulls defence got across to tackle him into touch.

-Batley created another excellent chance as James Brown drove the ball in and off-loaded one handed to Jouffrett before Jack Downs powered over the line only to be judged held up.
+Batley created another excellent chance as James Brown drove the ball in and offloaded one handed to Jouffrett before Jack Downs powered over the line only to be judged held up by the Bulls defence.

 As the half-time hooter sounded a brawl erupted following a fierce tackle on George Flanagan.

 When calm was restored, Flanagan and Brown were sent to the sin-bin, bringing an end to a cracking first half.

 The drama continued after the break but is Bradford’s large travelling support who celebrated at the final hooter.